 Establishing an emergency fund is one of the first things you should do when striving for financial stability.
+The importance of an emergency fund simply can’t be overstated.
+It’s one of the things our debt counselors emphasize the most to consumers.
 The general rule of thumb is to have an emergency savings equal to 6-9 months’ worth of living expenses.

 If an emergency fund does one thing, it gives you peace of mind.
 Unexpected financial burdens can hit you when you least expect it.
 Maybe you suddenly need to repair the bakes on your car, you need to buy a last minute plane ticket to visit a sick grandparent, or maybe you need to cover your living expenses while you look for a new job.
-Whatever the emergency may be, having a cushion to fall back on will help you to stay financially afloat while everything around you may seem to be sinking.
+The importance of an emergency fund is that it helps keep you steady in hard times.
+Whatever the emergency may be, having an emergency fund to fall back on will help you to stay financially afloat while everything around you may seem to be sinking.

 How do I know how much to save?